Ho3ein83/snowflake-db/Readme.md

 With SnowflakeDB, you can create a database inside your machine's RAM, which improves read and write operations on your application.

 ## How to install?
-At this moment, this project is not final and needs more time to be ready.
-If you want to test it, follow this instruction:
+Currently, this project works as it should, and we expect it to work without any problem, however it can still be better than it is now.
+To install it, follow this instruction:

 ### 1. Open the project
-Run the following command or download the repository as zip:<br/>
+Run the following command or download it manually:<br/>
 ```bash
 git clone https://github.com/Ho3ein83/snowflake-db
 ```